HarryBrakowski/idn/readme.md

 ## 🎯 Purpose and Usage

-- Define parameters to capture (meta data).
+- Dynamically define parameters to capture (meta data).
-- Register materials and assign them meta data.
+- Define and register materials, with flexible select-options and parameter assignment.
 - Enter material data efficiently in a spreadsheet-like interface.
 - Historical data is preserved with timestamps, allowing traceability of changes.
-- Lightweight, fast, and flexible — ideal for prototyping or small-scale deployment.
+- Highly adaptable across projects, departments, or procedures thanks to dynamic schema and ORM-based backend.

 ---